Copper Age 4,500 – 2,500 BCE

-Interestingly the Punics conquered a large part of Hispania and from here – during the second Punic War (218-210BC) – one of the most celebrated military leaders of all times – Hannibal – crossed the Alps into what is now southern France and entered Italy.
-Some of the military defeats were amongst the heaviest Rome encountered during the 800 years of its existence (at Cannae in Italy some 70,000 Romans were killed – 90% of its total force) .
+Interestingly the Punics conquered a large part of Hispania and from here – during the second Punic War (218-210BC) – one of the most celebrated military leaders of all times – Hannibal – crossed the Alps with elephants into what is now southern France and entered Italy.
+Some of the military defeats were among the heaviest Rome encountered during the 800 years of its existence (at Cannae in Italy some 70,000 Romans were killed – 90% of its total force) .
 However, a lack of supply support from Carthage forced Hannibal to stop short of actually conquering Italy through this back-door.
 This was for the first time that the Mediterranean powers started to reach into Europe above the Alps – at this stage however – just passing through.
 They did receive the support here from the local Celtic tribes, many of them even joined Hannibal in his expedition into Italy.

 Initially Rome was devastated and demoralised, the country was in disarray and even resorted back to human sacrifices to appease the gods.
 However, the Carthagineans were unable to built on this success and resorted to a range of internal conflicts; severely weakening its political position.
 Rome felt strong enough to renege on its peace treated and started to attack the Carthagineans in North Africa which ended with the conquering of Carthage in 146BC which led to the demise of the Punic maritime empire, with all of their territories as well as the mother country in the Levant now all under the control of the Romans.
 However, the influence of their culture was still felt in the 3rd century AC as the Punic language was still spoken in North Africa.